Class 1 Exam > Class 1 Notes > EVS for Class 1 > Chapter Notes: Animals- Food and Shelter

 Animals are living things just like us!
 They can move, eat, and grow.
 Animals come in many shapes and sizes.
 Some are big like elephants, and some are small like ants.
 Animals live in different places too.
 Some live in forests, some in water, and some in our homes.

-Let's look at the different types of animals, their food, and their shelters in this document.
+Let's learn about the different types of animals, their food, and their shelters.

 What are the different Types of Animals?